dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 After a team-internal discussion we concluded that we wanted to implement the option (B) as it relied on a recently established technology stack which got quite a lot of attention in terms of large-scale and high-performance system log monitoring.
 Additionally considering the ease of extension in the future as well as a low effort for maintenance of the implemented solution we strongly opted against building every solution part on our own as suggested by the option (A).

-### Implementation Part 1 - Define test object and extend test suite reporter
+### Implementation Part 1 - Define Test Object and Extend Test Suite Reporter

 The first step included the definition of our test object in a new JSON format as elasticsearch is known document storage solution depending heavily on this format.